curl/wcurl/README.md

 * By default, **wcurl** does:
   * Percent-encode whitespaces in URLs;
   * Download multiple URLs in parallel if the installed curl's version is >= 7.66.0 (`--parallel`);
+  * Use a total number of 5 parallel connections to the same protocol + hostname + port number target if the installed curl's version is >= 8.16.0 (`--parallel-max-host`);
   * Follow redirects;
   * Automatically choose a filename as output;
   * Avoid overwriting files if the installed curl's version is >= 7.83.0 (`--no-clobber`);